 Growing up, we were a “normal” healthy house.
-Meaning, there was the occasional yodel or twinkie on the counter but school lunches were on whole wheat bread, a bologna and mayo sandwich was out of the question and fruit roll-ups were about as good as the snacks got.
+Meaning, there was the occasional Yodel (aka Hohos for you non North-easterners) or Twinkie on the counter but school lunches were always made with whole wheat bread and fruit roll-ups were about as good as the snacks got.
+Dinner was always homemade, no chicken nuggets from the freezer and vegetables with every meal.

-So while friends got to eat their sugar laden cereals and pop tarts every morning it was an all out fight with my mom in the grocery store to just get anything besides the disgusting (at the time) Kashi box that took permanent residence in our pantry.
+So while friends got to eat their sugar laden cereals and Pop-Tarts every morning, it was an all out fight with my mom in the grocery store to just get anything besides the disgusting (at the time) Kashi box that took permanent residence in our pantry.

-No idea why that was the one I wanted but I was adamant.
+I must’ve been about 5 but I can remember the scene like it was yesterday.
+We were in the cereal aisle and I was begging, pleading with her to let me get a box of Golden Grahams.
+I have no idea why that was the one I wanted (Cinnamon Toast Crunch was usually mine and my brother’s sugar bomb of choice), but I was adamant.
 I don’t know what happened, either the stars aligned or she was just tired of fighting with me, but I won.

-No idea if it was the driving, the cereal, a stomach bug or what but I never argued for fun cereals again after that and besides the occasional Lucky Charm indulgence (who can resist those marshmallows?!), I honestly have no desire to eat them.
+No idea if it was the driving, the cereal, a stomach bug or what, but I never argued for fun cereals again after that and besides the occasional Lucky Charm indulgence (those marshmallows are hard to resist), I honestly have no desire to eat them.
+The Golden Graham experience did me in.

 1. How fun does that sound?